 - from the organizations identified below under “When we disclose your personal information”; and

-- from our own records of how you use WTG services.
+- from our own records of how you use WTG services and do business and interact with us.

 How do we use your personal information?